mayhewsw/mayhewsw.github.io/_posts/2022-05-03-how-old-are-acl-references.md

 The spikes in publication numbers in 1984, 1998, and 2006 are because on those years ACL was held jointly with COLING.

 ***Number of references has steadily increased since 2010.*** This is a fun one.
 Up until and including [2009](https://aclweb.org/mirror/acl2009/main/authors/stylefiles/word/acl-ijcnlp2009.pdf), only one page was allowed for references, probably because of printing constraints.
 You can fit about 20 references on a page (unless you cite Universal Dependencies), which explains why the average hovered around 20 for a while.
-But starting in [2010](https://mirror.aclweb.org/acl2010/authors_final.html), papers were allowed unlimited references.
+But in [2010](https://mirror.aclweb.org/acl2010/authors_final.html), 2012, and then from 2016 onwards, papers were allowed unlimited references.
 Interestingly, the number of references has slowly grown since then.
 Is that just the field righting itself after years of reference starvation, or are we requiring unnecessary thoroughness?

 ***Reference age (mean and median) has been decreasing since around 2015 and has reached a low not seen since the early 1990s.*** To be clear, I calculate `reference age` for a reference by subtracting `reference year` from `conference year`.
 For example, in an ACL 2017 paper, a citation to a paper in 2013 has reference age 4.
 Then for that year, I put every reference from every paper into a list and calculate statistics.